-With T3's best Apple watch of 2022 guide, the top choice is pretty cut and dried for those familiar with Apple's smart wearable.
+The best Apple watch of 2022 is a pretty cut and dried choice for those familiar with Apple's wearable.
 Until the new Apple Watch Series 7 had released, the Apple Watch Series 6 took the crown as king of the Apple Watch family.
 This should be no surprise to Apple fans out there, however, there are plenty of other options among the Apple wearables that may offer what you're looking for without the higher price tag.

 The Apple Watch SE, for instance, offers a great and more affordable alternative to the latest flagship model.
 Heck, even last year's Apple Watch Series 5 is an excellent choice for those who don't want to spend the $300+ on the latest Series 6.
 Other fan favorites, including the Apple Watch Series 3, also provide a formidable Apple Watch experience without the heavy cost to this very day.

 Even if the Apple Watch Series 6 is what you're after there's still the choice of what color and finish will suit you best.
 From special editions that take one of the best smartwatches around to the next level, such as the sports-minded Nike+ edition, to the premium fashion-focused Apple Watch Series 6 Hermès edition, there are tons of options to choose from when it comes to finding the best Apple watch for you.

 The Apple Watch Series 7 remains the best smartwatch on the market and, coincidentally, also the best Apple Watch on the market.
 That's no surprise – it's like the Series 6, but gently improved, and other watches haven't surpassed it in the meantime.